 You'll be sacrificing support for HDR and Ultra HD Blu-rays, but the original console can still be found at bargain prices, and in many cases has the novelty of a packed-in Kinect sensor to consider for the gaming historians among you.

 - Want a top deal on the console?
 Check out our top Xbox One deals.

-The reason for this is that the Xbox One S doesn't include a Kinect port on its rear, meaning that you'll have to buy an adaptor if you want to use your camera accessory.
+The reason for that is the Xbox One S doesn’t have a Kinect port, which means that you'll have to buy an adaptor if you want to use your camera accessory.

 It's a next-gen games console, a TV companion and guide, a media streaming centre, a Skype phone, a Blu-ray player, a pizza delivery machine and more.